 “Actions speak louder than words,” right?
 How you behave means more than what you say or what you look like.
 Turns out, this applies not just to people, but to sales, marketing, social media, and especially customer service management.

-In our latest Zendesk Benchmark report (released today), we decided to explore this idea by looking beyond typical industry designations (what your company “looks” or “sounds” like) in a search of a more relevant and accurate classification for benchmarking customer service performance.
+In our latest Zendesk Research report (released today), we decided to explore this idea by taking the time to look beyond typical industry designations (what your company “looks” or “sounds” like) in a search of a more relevant and accurate classification for benchmarking customer service performance.

 The four types of customer service organizations

-Using a cluster analysis, we grouped customer service organizations based on similar operational traits and found that support teams fall into four main types that can serve as an alternative to more superficial industry benchmarking.
+Using a cluster analysis process, we grouped customer service organizations based on similar operational and management traits and found that support teams fall into four main types that can serve as an alternative to more superficial industry benchmarking.

 1. Relationship Builders.
 These small teams excel in relationship management and provide a personal customer experience that customers love.
 The culture could be seen as an extension of their marketing.

 2. Masters of Complexity.
-Driven by detailed support requests, these companies have sophisticated customer service operations.
+Driven by detailed support requests, these companies have dynamic management structures and sophisticated customer service operations.

 3. Late Bloomers.
-With an unbalanced approach to support, these companies have yet to realize their full potential.
+With an unbalanced approach to support management, these companies have yet to realize their full potential.
 They might be too focused on their sales or marketing departments (a common problem with start-ups) instead of supporting their users.

 4. Captains of Scale.
 These teams value customer service management as much as they do for sales and marketing, and set the gold standard of customer support operations.

 How we got there